Skip to content

 $20.00

-A flat 20% to keep the lights on.
+A flat 20% — the real cost of running the platform.
 Engineering, support, content, payroll.
+Not profit.

 You pay